karip/harbour-file-browser/README.md

 ### Warning

-USE FILE BROWSER AT YOUR OWN RISK.
+USE AT YOUR OWN RISK.
 Note that File Browser may be used to corrupt files on an actual phone.
 It may make the phone unusable.
-The authors of File Browser do not take any responsibility if that happens.
+The author of File Browser do not take any responsibility if that happens.
 So, be careful.

 ### Features

  * Browse directories and files on the phone
  * Install Android APK and Sailfish RPM packages
- * View contents of Android APK, Sailfish RPM packages
- * View contents of zip and jar packages, docx, xlsx, pptx, odt, ods, and odp documents.
  * Delete files and directories (by long pressing an item in a list)

 ### Acknowledgements